QuinnCampfield/F1Chatter/README.md

 ## Example Queries

 - "What was George Russell's lap time on lap 8 of Bahrain?"
-- "Show me all drivers in the latest race"
-- "What are the session times for the 2024 season?"
-- "Who had the fastest lap in qualifying at Monaco?"
+- "Who had the fastest Qualifying lap time at the 2025 Monza race?"

 ## Setup